 Support and advice will be sought from social care or early help whenever necessary.
 In this way a picture can emerge and this will assist in promoting an evidence-based assessment and determining any action(s) that needs to be taken.

-This may include no further action, whether an EHAF should be undertaken or whether a referral should be made to MASH/Children's Social Care in- line with the NCC Pathway to Provision.
+This may include no further action, whether an EHAF should be undertaken, or whether a referral should be made to MASH/Children's Social Care.